wilkox/thesis/compile/style_notes.md

 - Chlorophyll a: the word "chlorophyll" should always be in roman type; the "a" should be in italics.
 The abbreviated form is "chl a", with the "a" in italics.

 #Metagenomes and metagenomics
-- A metagenome is the genetic material recovered from an environmental sample.
+- A metagenome is the genetic material recovered from an environmental sample, and the genetic sequence(s) of that material.
 - There is no need to say "metagenomic dataset" or "set of metagenomic sequences" where merely "metagenome" will do.

 #American English
 - As a general rule, Australian English spellings should be used: so "oxidise" rather than "oxidize"; "sulphonate" rather than "sulfonate".
 - However, an exception can be made when the word forms part of a name already in the literature: so the GSO are the "Gammaproteobacterial Sulfur Oxidizers".

-#Units of measurement
-- Base pairs: bp; kbp: kilo base pairs, Mbp: mega base pairs; Gbp: giga base pairs

 #Quotation marks
-- Double quotation marks, typeset using LaTeX's "``" and "''" commands, should always be used for all quotations, as well as use-mention distinctions etc. as described in http://en.wikipedia.org/wiki/Quotation_mark.
+- Double quotation marks, typeset using LaTeX's "``" and "''" commands, should always be used for quotations.
+- Double quotation marks should always be used for use-mention distinctions.

 #id est, exempli gratia and et cetera (i.e., e.g. and etc.)
 - Because LaTeX will treat the periods in these forms as full stops, an escaped space should be added to form "i.e.\ ", "e.g.\ " and "etc.\ ".
 Note the space after the "\".
-Do not use this with the "citep" command; "\citep[e.g]{smith2001}" is fine.
+Do not use this with the "citep" command; LaTeX will handle correct spacing for e.g. "\citep[e.g]{smith2001}".
 - Neither "i.e." nor "e.g." should be followed by a comma.

 #Headings (chapter, section etc.)